Tuesday 7 July 2009

 "Starting off this Wednesday 16 July at 1pm is Modernising Urdu, a look at how one Urdu teacher is borrowing techniques and adapting resources from other MFL teachers to modernise the approach to teaching Urdu.
 (Watch online)

-1.15pm, we look at one MFL school department that believes dynamic Assessment for Learning in MFL keeps students on task and teachers focused on the next steps for all ability groups.
+At 1.15pm, we look at one MFL school department that believes dynamic Assessment for Learning in MFL keeps students on task and teachers focused on the next steps for all ability groups.
 In Secondary Assessment for Learning – MFL, different classes are put under the spotlight as teachers use different techniques to encourage AFL.
 (Watch online)

-From Good to Outstanding series that looks at how teachers can go from being rated as ‘good’ to ‘outstanding'.
+The last half an hour is dedicated to our popular From Good to Outstanding series that looks at how teachers can go from being rated as ‘good’ to ‘outstanding'.
 In this programme, MFL teacher Rebecca Wills wants to improve.
 Watch as she is observed and then helped to implement positive change.
 Will she make the grade?
 Tune in on Wednesday 16 July at 1.30pm to find out or watch online."

 ICT case study: Using wikis at KS4 to promote and support exam revision